agavazov/nkvd/packages/tests/README.md

       ✔ Should respond with an error for [maximum key length] reached

   /clear command
-    Successful cleat all the records
+    Successful clear all the records
       ✔ Should save [normal record] without error
-      ✔ Should [get the some records] without error (121ms) ✔ Should [clear all records] without error
+      ✔ Should [get the same records] without error (121ms) ✔ Should [clear all records] without error

   /getKeys command